tianhai123/GAN_zoos/README.md

 ## Image Generation Practice Research
 > These models are based on the latest implementation of TensorFlow2.

-This section explains DeepNude-related AI/Deep Learning (especially computer vision) code practices, and if you like to experiment, enjoy them.
+This section explains DeepImage-related AI/Deep Learning (especially computer vision) code practices, and if you like to experiment, enjoy them.

 ### 1. Pix2Pix